jaselchauhan/leap_theremin/README.md

 ![Alt text](/img/profile.png)

 ###How does it work?:
 The leap motion controller measures your hand's x, y and z co-ordinates.
 The initial oscillated note has been run through a series of audio processors.
 Specifically, movement change on the x-axis changes the frequency of the note, y-axis adjusts the gain and z-axis adjusts the delay.
+The frequency response of the sound is also relayed to a canvas to create a visualiser.

 ###Instructions: